albertintech/apai/docs/congress/cmf/fema/constitutional-boundaries-of-proportional-representation.md

 Understanding these boundaries is essential for electoral reform advocacy.
 Claims that "PR requires an amendment" are correct for some PR variants and incorrect for others.
 The Act demonstrates that meaningful proportional representation -- achieving proportional outcomes through improved vote-counting for individual candidate elections -- rests on solid constitutional foundations within existing Elections Clause authority.

-The Constitution grants Congress broad power to regulate the manner of federal elections.
+The Constitution grants Congress broad power to regulate the manner of congressional elections.
 The Act exercises that power to ensure votes translate proportionally into representation.
 This is constitutional fulfillment, not constitutional transformation.

 ---

 ## Appendix: Constitutional Provisions Referenced

 **Article I, Section 2, Clause 1:**

 > "The House of Representatives shall be composed of Members chosen every second Year by the People of the several States..."

 **Article I, Section 2, Clause 3:**

 > "Representatives...shall be apportioned among the several States which may be included within this Union, according to their respective Numbers..."
 > "...each State shall have at Least one Representative..."

 **Article I, Section 4, Clause 1 (Elections Clause):**

 > "The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations..."

 **Article V (Entrenchment Clause):**

 > "...no State, without its Consent, shall be deprived of its equal Suffrage in the Senate."

 **Seventeenth Amendment:**

 > "The Senate of the United States shall be composed of two Senators from each State, elected by the people thereof..."

 ---

 <!--

 ## Revision History

+**Revision 5.6** (Current)

+- Aligned with Rev 5.6 of the FEMA legislative text
+- No FCAO references to remove (none present)
+- No presidential references to remove (none present)
+- No Title or Section renumbering needed (none referenced in body text)
+- "Federal election/office" references corrected: 3 of 6 instances changed — two Elections Clause paraphrases ("federal elections" → "elections for Senators and Representatives" and "congressional elections") and one *Thornton* characterization ("federal office" → "congressional office," matching the case's actual Article I holding).
+Remaining 3 instances retained as legitimate general analytical usage (historical record of candidate-centered elections, not Elections Clause paraphrases)
+- DPS 3.1 formatting compliance: removed "Published March 2026" and "Based on Rev 5.2" header metadata; removed "Last revised April 2026" footer line

-**Revision 3.1** (Current)
+**Revision 3.1**

 - DPS 2.8 compliance pass: migrated download link path from electoral/cmf/fema/ to congress/cmf/fema/; added 📥 prefix and ⬇ parenthetical emojis per DPS Rev 2.8 Section 1.9; added "Last revised April 2026" line per DPS Rev 2.5 Section 1.3

 **Revision 3.0**

 - Updated reference line from Rev 5.0 to Rev 5.2
 - Updated State-by-State Implementation section: replaced "Each state divides its seats into multi-member districts" with ESO-certified algorithmically neutral districting per Rev 5.1 Section 403
 - Updated Small State Accommodation section: split into two tiers matching Rev 5.1 Section 402(d) -- one-Representative states (at-large, exempt from algorithmic districting) and two-Representative states (algorithmically drawn SMDs using single-winner STAR); corrected cross-references from Section 402(e)/404(h) to Section 402(d)(1), 402(d)(2), and 404(e)